vladimirconev/graphql-mongo-showcase/README.md

 # Description
-This is simple show-case where we have exposed simple REST API but at some point Product owner wants a data grid with pagination (displaying  minor subset of properties).
+This is а simple show-case where we have exposed simple REST API but at some point Product owner wants a data grid with pagination (displaying  minor subset of properties).
 GraphQL makes it super easy to implement this requirement with a lot of flexibility so API consumers can pick which fields want to be served as long as they are supported and defined in the GraphQL schema.

 # Setup
 - JDK 19 as baseline